 there was a risk of real and serious adverse effect on her physical or mental health, which was either long-term or permanent

 In any other circumstance it was unlawful to perform such an operation.
 Because of the small numbers of abortions carried out in Northern Ireland each year, and to protect patient confidentiality, information on terminations of pregnancy is only released at Northern Ireland, and Health and Social Care Trust level.
-Further information on the number of terminations of pregnancy carried out in Northern Ireland can be found on the Department of Health, Social Services and Public Safety's website.
+Further information on the number of terminations of pregnancy carried out in Northern Ireland can be found on the Northern Ireland department of Health website.

 Since 22 October 2019, abortions in Northern Ireland have been legalised.
 Therefore, criminal charges cannot be brought against women or girls who have an abortion, or against qualified health care professionals or others who provide and assist in the abortion.